canonical/checkbox/checkbox-ng/docs/dev/config.rst

     ...         if value not in self.choices:
     ...             return "unspported value"

-Each time the check() method returns None, it is assumed that everything is okay.
+Each time the called validator returns None, it is assumed that everything is okay.
 Otherwise the returned string is used as a message and :class:`plainbox.impl.secure.config.ValidationError` is raised.